mahinkat/CMSC320_Final/README.md

 Richeek and Jayden converted the dataset into a Pandas dataframe, filtered empty rows, and dropped irrelevant columns.

 **C: Data Exploration and Summary Statistics:**
-Richeek analyzed simple statistics.
-Nathan conducted a chi-squared test on shooting efficiency and player court time.
+Richeek analyzed simple statistics about the data and their columns.
+Nathan conducted a chi-Sqaured Test on shooting efficiency and player court time.
 Owen did an ANOVA on Points Scored by Team.
-Mahin did a Z-Test for High-Defense Players Points.
+Mahin did the Z-Test for High-Defense Players Points.

 **D: ML Algorithm Design/Development:**
-Richeek and Jayden used the elbow method for K-Means clustering on points, assists, steals, rebounds, blocks, and field goal percentage.
+Richeek and Jayden used the elbow method to determine the best k-value to use for K-Means clustering and then handled the K-means cluster modeling using the points, assists, steals, rebounds, blocks, and field goal percentage features.

 **E: ML Algorithm Training and Test Data Analysis:**
-Nathan and Alex reviewed models and data.
-Nathan performed testing and analysis for K-Means clustering.
+Nathan and Alex reviewed and tested all ML models, data, and hypothesis testing to ensure correct functionality.
+Nathan performed data testing and analysis for the K-Means clustering.

 **F: Visualization, Result Analysis, Conclusion:**
-Richeek and Jayden visualized the Elbow method and clustering results.
-Nathan analyzed and visualized clusters.
+Richeek and Jayden visualized the Elbow method for finding the best k-value for K-Mean Clusteting and the result of the K-Means Clustering.
+Nathan performed result analysis for the K-Means clustering,  calculating a clustering evaluation metric and visualizing the clusters.

 **G: Final Tutorial Report Creation:**
-Jayden wrote the Contributions and Parts of the Introduction.
+Jayden wrote the Contributions and Parts of the Introduction, Owen wrote most of introduction and introductions for each step of data science process.
+Mahin wrote/transferred everything to Github Pages, added key insights to parts of the file, and did the conclusion.

+**H: Additional

 ---